Enable this to allow users to sign in with their network username and password. You just need a user account in Active Directory to configure this.

 No connection to Active Directory server

-- A computer with Printix Client must be online on the Network1 (the default network), otherwise the on-premise Active Directory server can not be contacted for authentication and you will see the message: No connection to Active Directory server.
+- A computer with Printix Client must be online on the same network as the on-premise Active Directory server, otherwise authentication is not possible and you will see the message: No connection to Active Directory server.

 Thanks for your feedback.